Contributed by Doug Johnson, with additional notes from Max Slisher

 Jim Walsh became the organizer about 2012.

 Brad Bright, Ron LoPresti, Bill Peak and Doug Johnson became the organizing group in 2019.
 We moved into the technology age with online communication and signups thanks to Brad Bright, with the golf course negotiations done by Ron LoPresti, hospitality/food negotiations by Bill Peak, and Doug Johnson as treasurer.
+In 2021, Mark Mills took over Bill Peak's role, and Bob Wassick took over Brad Bright's role.

 Good Friends Golfing has several organizing principles

-I. Play the best Courses Available at a reasonable price
+I. Play the best courses available at a reasonable price

 II.
 We are a fun golfing group